Eating Disorders Coalition Roundtable at the White House

 The Eating Disorders Coalition for Research, Policy & Action (EDC), our Washington DC-based advocacy organization, was invited by White House staff to convene a roundtable discussion on eating disorders.
 For the first time in history, eating disorders caught the attention of the Executive Branch of the United States government.
 It was an amazing day!

 We are making amazing progress thanks to our advocates, our leaders, and our champions on the Hill!
-My dream of a world where eating disorders are no longer ignored, are no longer misunderstood and people with eating disorders (and all mental health issues) are able to get the care they need is in sight.
+My dream of a world where eating disorders are no longer ignored is no longer misunderstood and people with eating disorders (and all mental health issues) are able to get the care they need is insight.